ctu-fee-group/discord-net-interactions/README.md

 # Discord Net Labs Interactions

 Currently works with Labs only!
-Currently only slash commands are supported!
+Supports slash commands and message components.
-Support for message components will be added at some point.

 ## Parts of the library